 And because Rapinoe was, for at least one tournament, the best in the world at what she does, she overwhelmed Trump’s ability to fabricate a culture war and move the goalposts to claim a cosmetic victory.
 And the beauty of sport is revealed in the way Trump backed down from the fight, waiting hours longer than other politicians (mostly Democrats) to post a subdued congratulatory tweet that was almost certainly written by a staffer, not by Trump himself.
 That beauty is the often unfulfilled promise of sport, that it can provide a perfectly-level playing field, a space in which status and power mean nothing; only skill, determination, and execution do.
 The scoreboard doesn’t care about your feelings, your politics, or any of your peccadillos.
 If you pick a fight with an athlete by calling them a loser, no amount of rhetorical savantism can save you if the scoreboard says fuck off.
 Megan Rapinoe showed us that, contrary to appearances, there is a point at which Donald Trump will back down.
 If it’s undeniable that he’s losing, he will go looking for a different fight.

 I don’t want to belabor the connections between Rapinoe and Representatives Alexandria Ocasio-Cortez, Rashida Tlaib, Ayanna Pressley, and Ilhan Omar—the Squad.
 Nor do I wish to waste anyone’s time explaining how what Trump said about the Squad was racist.
 If you don’t see the racism, my guess is you’re trying hard not to.
 My point is that it’s clear Trump’s tweets were on some level intended to dehumanize the four congresswomen and turn them into a collective symbol.
-The good Germans who defend Trump will tell you that the move to criticize the Squad was supposed to make the Squad symbolize far-left politics and make a dishonest and manipulative argument about socialism being un-American.
-But Trump said the quiet part loud again.
+But Trump said the quiet part out loud again.
 He wasn’t supposed to admit that conservative discourses around loving one’s country are at best disingenuous, and at worst a dog whistle for white identity politics.

 I’m always dubious of any claims that Trump is playing four-dimensional chess when he says something repugnant.
 I also categorically reject any claim that PC culture is, well, a real thing, and a real thing against which millions of people are eager to fight.
 PC culture is a bullshit term intended to empower white people to foster harmful attitudes and express them without remorse.
 This is made clear by the discordant responses to white supremacist attacks on personhood (ex: referring to undocumented immigrants with the noun “illegals”) and antiracist attacks on behaviors (ex: saying someone said or did something racist).
 Verbal attacks on personhood are understood by the logic of white supremacy as a sacred right, while verbal attacks on racist behavior are interpreted as attacks on white personhood.